 Table of Contents

 Dr. Gross performs multiple types of joint replacement including revision surgery.
 We monitor all of our patient’s results long-term.
 The American population is highly mobile, and 80% of our patients come from outside of South Carolina.
-But we still manage to maintain up-to-date follow-up in 96% of cases (many of our patients do not feel the need to follow-up since they have excellent results with no pain; even if this is the case, we still recommend routine follow-up).
+However, we still manage to maintain up-to-date follow-up in 96% of cases (many of our patients do not feel the need to follow-up since they have excellent results with no pain; even if this is the case, we still recommend routine follow-up).
 We periodically update results for the most common procedures performed.

 Survivorship Curves: We use the Kaplan-Meier method.
 This takes into account patients being lost to follow-up as well as deaths due to unrelated causes.
-Each failure is time weighted by this method.
+Each failure is time-weighted by this method.
 The resulting curve provides the odds of an implant still being in place in the patient at any chosen time point from surgery.
 Joint replacements are not permanent.
 The longer that you follow a group of patients, the higher the failure rate that you record.
 It is very difficult to compare previous results to more recent cases because of the difference in follow-up.
-But if techniques improve, the survivorship curve of the latest group of patients will be higher and flatter than the previous group.
+However, if techniques improve, the survivorship curve of the latest group of patients will be higher and flatter than the previous group.
 The following results are some of the best in the world; see our publication section for comparison of these results to other surgeons.